Mizuno: Aircraft

-Golf Equipment
+Golf

 Mizuno is a manufacturer of golf clubs and accessories.
-Its equipment range includes drivers, fairway woods, hybrids, irons, wedges, and putters, with prominent product lines such as the JPX and Mizuno Pro series.
-The JPX series — including JPX925 Hot Metal, Forged, and Tour models — is designed for a wide range of golfers, while the Mizuno Pro irons (models 241, 243, and 245) are forged and tailored for advanced players.
-The company’s custom fitting services leverage its Shaft Optimizer 3D technology to recommend club configurations based on swing data.

 Clubs

+Mizuno golf equipment range includes drivers, fairway woods, hybrids, irons, wedges, and putters, with prominent product lines such as the JPX and Mizuno Pro series.

 JPX Series: JPX irons, such as the JPX925 Hot Metal, Forged, and Tour models, are designed for a range of players and balance ball speed, forgiveness, and distance control.
 JPX drivers feature technologies such as Cortech chambers and adjustable weighting systems intended to influence launch conditions.

 Mizuno Pro Series: Forged irons in this series, including the Mizuno Pro 241, 243, and 245, are designed with traditional blade-style aesthetics and are used by some professional golfers.
 Mizuno also offers Signature Series models—Mizuno Pro S-1 and S-3—which provide compact profiles and precision shaping.

+The company's custom fitting services leverage its Shaft Optimizer 3D technology to recommend club configurations based on swing data.

 Putters

-Mizuno’s M.CRAFT series putters are milled from 1025 mild carbon steel and offered in multiple head shapes.
+Mizuno's M.CRAFT series putters are milled from 1025 mild carbon steel and offered in multiple head shapes.
 Some models are supplied with weighting kits to allow customization of balance and feel.